 Once the text file opens up in the terminal window we’ll type out our program:

-Once you exit out of nano and return to your shell, let’s run the program:
+Once you exit out of the editor and return to your shell, you can run the program:

 - python hello.py